mike-zaharchenko17/os-homework/homework04/README.md

 Predictably, results in the Codespaces machine were slower and benefitted less from concurrency.
 Likewise, the unsafe threads lost less keys in Codespaces.

+Charts (as well as % diff calcuations) will be included in the corresponding PDF.

 ### Question 1

 **Code Trace**